hsf-training/cpluspluscourse/code/debug/README.md

 * compile, run, see the crash
 * run it in gdb
-* inspect backtrace, variables
+* inspect backtrace, variables to understand the problem
-* find problem and fix bug
-* try stepping, breakpoints

-### Go back to the "valgrind" exercise

-* check it with valgrind
-* analyze the issue, see that the variance was biaised
+* try stepping through the code using 'step' and 'next', use breakpoints and continue to get familiar with gdb
-* fix the issue
+* fix the bug